-When requesting quotes, many consumers ask about the quality of a company’s windshield brands, but they, overwhelmingly, miss the importance of asking the same question about the adhesive.
-Just like windshield brands, there are many adhesive brands.
+When requesting quotes, many consumers ask about the quality of a company’s windshield brands – which is very important – but they tend to miss the importance of asking about the adhesive brands, the foundation of an installation.
+Just like windshield brands, there are many adhesive brands, and various products within the brand.
 Some are entry-grade adhesives, while others are OEM-grade – there is a difference!
 Because quality is so important to us, we only use Dow Automotive Adhesives.
-Dow is one of the most trusted names in the auto glass repair industry and is used by the largest automotive manufacturers to seal their original windshields on the factory assembly line.
+Dow is one of the most trusted names in the auto glass repair industry and is used by some of the largest automotive manufacturers in the world to seal their original windshields on the factory assembly line.

 Premium Auto Glass Repair Brands